Service-Design-Studio/1d-final-project-summer-2024-sds-2024-team-08/README.md

 # Testing
 ![Cucumber](https://img.shields.io/badge/Cucumber-43B02A?style=for-the-badge&logo=cucumber&logoColor=white)

-Written in Cucumber and automated with Capbybara.
+Written in Cucumber and automated with Capybara.
 Cucumber is a tool for running automated tests written in plain language.
 Capybara helps you test web applications by simulating how a real user would interact with your app.

 ## Rails Server
 Run the tests with this command.